Z-astro/CAHA_photometry/README.md

 Tools: PyCALI. https://pycali.readthedocs.io/en/latest/ .
 Hao Zhang said he still didn't know why this package is so magic.
 Ask Yan-Rong Li when you meet bugs during the installation.

-Please correct the file name to the form like: '{objname}_asas.csv' and '{objname}_zg/zr/zi.csv'.
+Please correct the file name to the form like: '{objname}asas.csv' and '{objname}zg/zr/zi.csv'.
 Data file is located in: /mnt/WDsata/asn-ztf/obj _{name}/